About HSDR’s Foster Program

 Q- What is the time commitment for fostering?

 A- The time period for fostering can greatly vary depending on the case.
 With the assistance of our veterinary staff HSDR will give the best estimate for the length of the foster period.
-It could be a duration as short as 1 week or a duration as long as a couple of months.
+Duration could be days or months.

 Q- How often will the foster animal need to come in for appointments?

 A- This will vary depending on the animal.
-Some animals may require weekly or bi-weekly veterinary appointments at HSDR, others may require monthly recheck visits.
+Some animals may require weekly or bi-weekly veterinary appointments at HSDR, others may require monthly recheck visits and others will be required to bring the animal in for meet and greet appointments.
 Foster parents are required to get the animal to all scheduled appointments at the shelter.
 In the event that the animal becomes unwell at any point in time the foster parent should contact HSDR and be prepared to seek medical attention on short notice if it is required.

 Q- What if I want to adopt after the foster period ends?